chenglou/flip-it.safariextension/README.md

 # Flip it
-Flipboard extension for adding a stuff on the web to your personal magazine.
+Flipboard Safari extension for adding a stuff on the web to your personal magazine.